-In addition, each of the above privacy notices contains a Multi-Language Interpreter Services and Non-Discrimination notice as required by Section 1557 of the Affordable Care Act
+In addition, each of the above privacy notices contains a Multi-language Interpreter Services and Nondiscrimination Notice as required by Section 1557 of the Affordable Care Act.

-Additional resources and guidance regarding what information has to be included in your notice of privacy practices is available at the U.S. Department of Health & Human Services website here: hhs.gov/hipaa
+Additional resources and guidance regarding what information has to be included in your notice of privacy practices are available at the U.S. Department of Health & Human Services website at hhs.gov/hipaa.

-Providers should take all reasonable steps to protect the privacy and confidentiality of its member's personally identifiable information and PHI to prevent unauthorized use or disclosure by a third party.
-While the HIPAA Privacy Rules governs the use and disclosure of PHI, PHI related to behavioral health, substance use disorder, and/or HIV receive an additional layer of protection.
+Providers should take all reasonable steps to protect the privacy and confidentiality of its members' personally identifiable information and PHI to prevent unauthorized use or disclosure by a third party.
+While the HIPAA Privacy Rules govern the use and disclosure of PHI, PHI related to behavioral health, substance use disorder, and/or HIV receive an additional layer of protection.